SNAS/docker/postgres/README.md

 #### Memory & CPU

 The size of memory will depend on the type of queries and number of NLRI's.
 A good starting point for memory is a server with more than 48GB RAM.
+You can run on as little as 4GB RAM but that will only scale to about 10,000,000 NLRI's.
+64BG of RAM should scale to 150,000,000 NLRI's.

 The number of vCPU's also varies by the number of concurrent connections and how many threads you use for the postgres consumer.
 A good starting point is at least 8 vCPU's.